RO EN

 - Offering standardized products vs. Offering customized products.

-- On one's own vs. Entering into partnerships with other companies
+- On one’s own vs. Entering partnerships with other companies

 - Local marketing vs. Local and global marketing

-- Markets as physical places of trade vs. Markets as electronic commerce spaces.
+- Markets as physical places of commerce vs. Markets as e-commerce spaces.

-Starting from these notable differences between traditional, outdated marketing and the new type of marketing, general orientation themes have been outlined under the new conditions, marked by the development of electronic commerce and the web in general:
+Starting from these notable differences between traditional, outdated marketing and the new type of marketing, general orientation themes have been outlined in the new conditions, marked by the development of e-commerce and the web in general:

 1. Directed marketing – giving up selling to everyone, trying to be the best company serving well-defined target markets.

-2. Customer relationship marketing – creating profitable long-term relationships with customers instead of excessive and almost exclusive attention to making the sale and closing the transaction, regardless of the field.
-As much as possible, it is preferable to maintain long-term and close collaboration relationships with profitable customers, while those who exclusively seek discounts or are not profitable should, as much as possible, be excluded.
+2. Customer relationship marketing – creating profitable long-term relationships with customers instead of excessive and almost exclusive attention to obtaining sales and closing transactions, regardless of the field.
+Whenever possible, it is preferable to maintain long-term and close collaboration relationships with profitable customers, and those who exclusively seek discounts or are not profitable should, as much as possible, be excluded.

 3. Customization – individualization, adaptation to each order and each customer.
 Although sometimes this may generate additional costs, overall the final customer will be more satisfied, purchasing all products and services from a single supplier, without the need for additional searches.
 This adaptability proves extremely necessary and beneficial especially in the case of services or goods that can be accompanied by one or more adjacent and complementary services.

-4. Share of customer purchases – the focus should no longer be on winning a market share, but on creating and consolidating a share of the customer's purchases.
+4. Share of customer purchases – focus should no longer be on concentrating to gain market share, but on creating and consolidating a share of the customer’s purchases.
 In other words, trying to get the customer to buy more from us, more diversified and more often.

-5. Customer databases – replacing the sales database with a much broader database, with well-documented and varied data about the customer, including personal data, preferences, demographic characteristics, and the profitability of each customer.
-This information can be used both to maintain relationships and to predict the future evolution of the audience's needs and preferences.
+5. Customer databases – replacing the sales database with a much broader database, with as well-documented and varied data about the customer as possible, including personal data, preferences, demographic characteristics, and profitability of each customer.
+This information can be used both to maintain relationships and to predict the future evolution of the audience’s needs and preferences.

 6. Integrated marketing communications - combining several tools to offer customers a consistent brand image.
-Contact through the sales agent or email alone is not enough; a plan and a detailed communication strategy must be developed.
+Contact through the sales agent or email alone is not enough; a plan must be made and a communication strategy detailed.
 This may include: sales agents, periodic newsletters, continuous interaction through social networks, information, meetings, presentations, launches, periodic and occasional phone calls, etc.

-These are some of the elements that a company, whether at the beginning of its journey or in full development, must take into account and apply.
-The online part should never be omitted, no matter how small the business is, but especially if it is at the start.
+These are some of the elements that a company, whether just starting out or in full development, must take into account and apply.
+The online part should never be omitted, no matter how small the business is, but especially if it is just starting.

 On the same topic: